vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 left around 11:15 AM after finishing the headshots.
 On the way back, I stopped at Mancini's Sleepworld at 11:25 AM to buy pillows; I left the place at 11:41 AM and got back home a little after noon.

+## Saturday November 12

+In the afternoon, I made a trip to Berkeley Ace Hardware to buy a wet/dry vac.
+I left my home around 3:20 PM.
+I was in the store from 3:45 PM to 4 PM, and got back home around 4:25 PM.